This article may contain compensated links. For more information read our disclaimer here.

-Do you like small towns with historical temple ruins and a rich colourful heritage?
+Do you like small towns with historical temple ruins and rich colourful heritage?

-Then a visit to Ayutthaya in Thailand, a UNESCO World Heritage Site, will have you spellbound.
+Then a visit to Ayutthaya Thailand, a UNESCO World Heritage Site, will have you spellbound.

 An Ayutthaya day trip from Bangkok is popular as it’s located just 85 km north of the capital.
-But as there are more things to do in Ayutthaya than visiting the temples at the Ayutthaya Historical Park, we recommend staying longer.
+But there are more things to do in Ayutthaya than visiting the temples at the Ayutthaya Historical Park.

 But gosh.
 You’ll be missing out.

-The historic city of Ayutthaya was founded as the capital of Siam in 1350.
-It flourished as the trade capital of Asia, and became one of the world’s grandest cities with a million people calling it home.
+The Ayutthaya kingdom was founded as the capital of Siam in 1350.
+It flourished as the trade capital of Asia and became one of the world’s grandest cities with a million people calling it home.

 Sadly it all came to a fiery end in 1767, when the Burmese invaded, plundered their treasures, and set the city on fire.
 Although the Siamese quickly regained control, the city never recovered its former splendour.
 And the capital was moved to Thonburi and eventually settled in Bangkok.

-What remains of this once glorious city are fascinating temple ruins that dazzle wide-eyed tourists.
+What remains of the once glorious Ayutthaya city are fascinating temple ruins that dazzle wide-eyed tourists.

-You Need More Time To See The Temples
+1) You Need More Time To See The Ayutthaya Temples